hivdb/chiro-cms/resources/covid-review.md

 Most SARS-CoV MAbs do not inhibit SARS-CoV-2[^10.1016/j.cell.2020.03.045].
 For example, three well-characterized SARS-CoV RBD-directed MAbs (S230, m396, and 80R) do not bind SARS-CoV-2 RBD at a concentration of 1μM[^10.1126/science.abb2507].
 However, two MAbs that appear to bind at more conserved S1 sites that do not compete with ACE2 have been shown to inhibit SARS-CoV-2 including CR3022 and S309[^10.1080/22221751.2020.1729069][^10.1126/science.abb7269][^10.1101/2020.05.05.079202][^10.1101/2020.04.07.023903].
 S309 has been shown to recognize an epitope distinct from the S1 receptor binding motif.
 It is also synergistic with MAbs that bind to the S1 receptor binding motif[^10.1101/2020.04.07.023903].

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
 Although few published studies have described the isolation and characterization of SARS-CoV-2 neutralizing MAbs, this is rapidly changing.
 Many MAbs that recognize SARS-CoV-2 will be identified and will be characterized by both their breadth of activity against diverse strains and by their ability to prevent and treat infection in animal models[^10.1016/j.it.2020.03.007].
 Chen et al. reported that among 26 COVID-19 convalescent patients, most developed IgG S1-specific antibodies and three had antibodies that blocked S1-ACE2 binding[^10.1038/s41423-020-0426-7].
-Two MAbs were cloned from these patients (311mab–31B5, 311mab−32D4) and shown to potently inhibit S1-ACE2 binding and block pseudovirus entry[^10.1038/s41423-020-0426-7].
+Two MAbs cloned from these patients (311mab–31B5, 311mab−32D4) were shown to potently inhibit S1-ACE2 binding and block pseudovirus entry[^10.1038/s41423-020-0426-7].
 Brouwer et al. also cloned several highly potent ACE2-competing MAbs from convalescent patients including one which blocked infection at a concentration of 7 ng/ml (COVA-ID-2-15)[^10.1101/2020.05.12.088716].
 Under an extremely accelerated schedule, it likely that several MAbs will be available for phase I studies this summer[^10.1038/s41587-020-0512-5].

-___Conclusions: The preliminary data suggesting that convalescent plasma is useful for treating SARS-CoV-2 and the ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.  ___
+___Conclusions: The preliminary data suggesting that convalescent plasma is useful for treating SARS-CoV-2 and the ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.
+Under an extremely accelerated schedule, it appears likely that several MAbs will be available for phase I studies this summer.___

 ### Fusion Inhibitors
 Peptides that mimic HR1 or HR2 can block virus-cell fusion by preventing the interaction between HR1 and HR2.
 The HIV-1 fusion inhibitor enfuvirtide is a 36 amino acid peptide that acts by this mechanism to inhibit HIV-1 replication following subcutaneous administration[^10.1056/NEJMoa035026][^10.1056/NEJMoa035211].
 Several peptide mimics of coronavirus HR2 have been shown to be potently inhibit MERS-CoV, SARS-CoV, and SARS-CoV-2 _in vitro_[^10.1016/j.bbrc.2004.05.046][^10.1038/ncomms4067][^10.1093/infdis/jiv325][^10.1021/acs.jmedchem.8b00890][^10.1126/sciadv.aav4580][^10.1101/2020.03.26.009233].
 The interest in coronavirus fusion inhibitors derives in part because S2 is more conserved than S1 among different coronavirus species.
 For example, the S1 proteins of SARS-CoV and SARS-CoV-2 differ by more than 10%.
 However, their HR1 domains differ by 7% and their HR2 domains are essentially identical[^10.1038/s41423-020-0374-2].